Skip to content

 2. Under the Related tickets section, click the plus icon .

-3. From the Related to drop-down menu, select the type of relation between tickets.
+3. From the Related to dropdown menu, select the type of relation between tickets.

 4. In the Ticket # field, enter the number of the ticket to be linked.